Scottish Fold: Genetics

-An early study suggested that the fold is inherited as an autosomal dominant trait.
+An early study suggested that the fold gene (Fd) is inherited as an autosomal dominant trait.
 A later study suggested an incomplete dominance.
-A cat with folded ears may have either one (heterozygous) or two copies (homozygous) of the dominant fold gene (Fd).
-A cat with normal ears should have two copies of the normal gene (fd).
+A cat with folded ears may have either one (heterozygous; Fd fd) or two (homozygous; Fd Fd) copies of the dominant fold gene (Fd).
+A cat with normal straight ears should have two copies of the normal non-Fold gene (fd fd).